-The previous verse connotes that the voices ceased before the hail and rain.
+The previous Pasuk implies that the voices ceased before the hail and rain.
 Why does it say that Pharaoh saw that the rain, hail and voices ceased?

 Malbim: Really, first the voices ceased to be produced above, but what was produced above was heard moments later on the ground.
-The hail and rain ceased after the voices, but what was falling did not come to the ground, so it seemed that they ceased first.
-This was room for Pharaoh to err 1 and say that it was not like Moshe said.
+The hail and rain ceased after the voices, but what was falling did not reach the ground, so it seemed that they ceased first.
+This gave room for Pharaoh to err 2 and say that it was not like Moshe said.

 Alshich: Pharaoh assumed that once Moshe prayed, there would be no new hail, but any hail already in the air would fall, or melt and fall as rain.
 He saw that the moment Moshe lifted his hands, no hail or rain fell.
 He concluded that it already stopped even before Moshe prayed.
-(Even though it says that Moshe left Pharaoh and the city to pray (verse 33), perhaps Pharaoh sent a Shali'ach to see if it stopped right after he prayed - PF.)
+(Even though it says that Moshe left Pharaoh and the city to Daven (Pasuk 33), perhaps Pharaoh sent a Shali'ach to see if it stopped right after he Davened - PF.)

 In the warning about the Makah and the discussion of prayer to remove it, there was no mention of rain.
 Why does it say that the rain did not reach the ground?

-Midrash Sechel Tov: [Even] rain that comes from melting hail did not reach the ground.
+Midrash Seichel Tov: [Even] rain that comes from melting hail did not reach the ground.
 1

-Here it connotes that Pharaoh hardened his heart himself.
-Below (10:1), Hashem says "I hardened his heart"!
+Here it is implied that Pharaoh hardened his heart himself.
+Why, later in 10:1, does Hashem say "I hardened his heart"?

-Moshav Zekenim: The latter verse reveals that really, Hashem hardened his heart.
-Pharaoh hardened his own heart only in the first five plagues.
+Moshav Zekenim: The latter Pasuk reveals that really, Hashem hardened his heart.
+Pharaoh hardened his own heart only after the first five plagues.